zixi-liu/zixi-liu/README.md

-### Hi there 👋 I'm -
+### Hi there 👋 Welcome to my page!

-- 🤗 a data scientist in e-commerce fraud detection and an enthusiast in Graph ML.
+- 🤗 I'm a data scientist in Ecommerce fraud detection and an enthusiast in Graph ML.
-- 💬 writing a [**Substack Newsletter**](https://sisilio.substack.com/) for ML practitioners who're interested in fraud detection.
+- 💬 I'm writing a [**Substack Newsletter**](https://sisilio.substack.com/) for ML practitioners who're interested in graph and its applications.
-- 📕 researching [**data-centric**](https://github.com/HazyResearch/data-centric-ai) open-source AI projects and topics in MLOps.
+- 📕 I love researching [**data-centric**](https://github.com/HazyResearch/data-centric-ai) open-source AI projects and topics in MLOps.

 <!--
 **zixi-liu/zixi-liu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.